Food provides the energy and nutrients you need to be healthy. Nutrients include proteins, carbohydrates, fats, vitamins, minerals and water.

 - This independent newsletter offers guidance on what works and what doesn't in balancing your diet to protect against disease, manage your weight, minimize risk from pesticides, and live a longer, healthier life.

-- Search this site to find a variety of nutrition resources developed by CSU Cooperative Extension experts.
+- Search this site to find a variety of nutrition resources developed by CSU Extension experts.
 Fact sheets address such topics as vegetarian diets, nutrition for young children and weight loss products and programs.
 A bimonthly newsletter called Healthy Heart Beats offers new nutrition information on heart and stroke.
 A weekly Nutrition News column covers such topics as tips for dining with kids, breakfasts that enhance learning power, and healthy school lunches.

 - Kendall Reagan Nutrition Center, Colorado State University